 The Group's intention is to minimize its exposure to changes in interest rates by maintaining a significant portion of fixed-rate interest-bearing long-term debt.
-This is achieved by entering into interest rate swaps.
-There are no interest rate derivatives at June 30, 2021 (December 31, 2020 - nil).

 23. Contingencies, letters of credit and other commitments

 a) Contingencies

 There are pending operational and personnel related claims against the Group.
 In the opinion of management, these claims are adequately provided for in long-term provisions on the consolidated statements of financial position and settlement should not have a significant impact on the Group's financial position or results of operations.